RGANJAM-786/K8s/Ingress.md

 ✅ Simple Interview Summary:
 “Ingress acts like a smart traffic router for Kubernetes.
 It saves cost, simplifies management, enables HTTPS, and gives us flexibility to handle multiple services through a single entry point.”

+🛒 Example: E-commerce Application with Ingress

+Imagine your e-commerce app has these microservices:

+Frontend service (website UI)

+Products service (list of items)

+Orders service (manage orders)

+Payments service (process payments)

+🔹 How Ingress Works Here

+👉 Instead of giving each service its own external IP, we put an Ingress in front, like a smart gatekeeper.

+When a user opens shop.com/ → Ingress sends traffic to the Frontend service.

+When a user goes to shop.com/products → Ingress redirects traffic to the Products service.

+When a user goes to shop.com/orders → Ingress routes traffic to the Orders service.

+When a user goes to shop.com/payments → Ingress forwards traffic to the Payments service.

+🔹 Why is this useful?

+The user always uses the same domain → shop.com.

+Ingress decides where the request goes, based on the path in the URL.

+If we also want different domains, we can do that too:

+orders.shop.com → Orders service

+payments.shop.com → Payments service

+✅ Simple Statement for Interview:
+“In our e-commerce app, we used Ingress as a single entry point.
+For example, if a customer visits shop.com/payments, Ingress automatically routes the request to the Payments service.
+If they go to shop.com/orders, it routes to the Orders service.
+This way, users see only one domain, but internally Ingress smartly directs traffic to the right microservice.”